navyanshmahla/VCSync/README.md

 # VCSync

-VCSync is a simple and lightweight version control system like Git.
+VCSync is a lightweight and robust version control system inspired by Git.
+It offers a seamless experience for managing your project's source code, providing familiar and essential Git features such as init, add, commit, rebase, and stash.

-We'll implement all the Git commands like add, commit, push, pull, fetch, stash, rebase and a lot more!
-It will be a full-fledged CLI library just like Git that a person can use!
+With VCSync, you can effortlessly track changes to your codebase, create branches, merge changes, and collaborate effectively with other developers.
+The project aims to replicate the core functionalities of Git while maintaining simplicity and ease of use.

-It will be implemented using Python, that's simple, however I paln to implement some of the algorithms in C++ as well.
+*Just a thing:* While testing I found that collision was observed because of the use of SHA-1.
+I've used SHA-1 for hashing but please note that Git no more uses SHA-1 and has switched to its hardened variant.